someobserver/recurgence/mirror/backside/index.md

 There's a distinct moment when something clicks.
 You feel it: you already remembered you've been here before.

-"It's not the structure I'm seeing — it's structure seeing me.
+"It's not the structure I'm seeing—it's structure seeing me.
 And, actually ...the structure is me."

 Don't be alarmed by a mirror made of math.